-If you have liver cancer, doctors will assess how well your liver is working using the Child-Pugh classification system.
-It gives a score from A to C:
+If you have liver cancer, doctors assess how well your liver is working using the Child-Pugh classification system.

 Child-Pugh looks at:

-- the level of bilirubin (a waste product of old red blood cells) in the blood
+- the level of a waste product (called bilirubin) in the blood

-- the level of albumin (blood protein) in the blood
+- the level of a protein (called albumin) in the blood

-- whether there is any build-up of fluid in the tummy (ascites)
+- whether there is any build-up of fluid in the tummy area (abdomen), called ascites

 - whether liver damage is affecting how the brain is working (encephalopathy).